thruston/python-tabulate/README.md

     tamarix     33  18
     tamasha     89  13

-If you have a header row in your table, then usually `sort` with automagically leave it in place.
+If you have a header row in your table, then usually `sort` will automagically leave it in place.
 But if this does not work you can do `pop 0 sort abc push 0` or (as a convenience) `sort @abc`.